raas-dev/configent/README.md

 on file system).
 If you want to keep host's home read-only (and prefer container managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.

-### docker
+### docker shortcut

-Alias `d` is a shortcut for building docker image in the current directory.
+Alias `d` is a shortcut for building Docker image in the current directory.
 `Dockerfile` is read if present, otherwise [nixpacks](https://nixpacks.com/) is used to detect the tech stack and build the image best effort.